Thrakbad/Thrakbad.github.io/README.md

 ```

 **WARNING: if you exclude the Settings app, you might not be able to remove the launcher easily after the game.
 So it is best to leave it in there.**

+## Privacy

+Google requires me to include a privacy policy.
+So here it goes.
+This app can record audio and images, and can read from your external storage.
+All recordings will stay on the device, and will be removed once tha pp is uninstalled.
+The access to your external storage is required if you want to add your own list of blocked apps or regulations.
+Since the app has no internet permission, your data can not be secretly transmitted anywhere.
+Also all of it will be fictional anyways, so what would I do with that? :-)

 ## Contact